Servideska/HPC/doc.zih.tu-dresden.de%2Fdocs%2Fsoftware/palm.md

 # PALM

-PALM is a Large Eddie Simulation tool (LES) which is described on it's [wiki page](http://palm.muk.uni-hannover.de/trac/wiki/palm).
+PALM is a Large Eddie Simulation tool (LES).
+A Description of PALM can be found on it's [wiki page](http://palm.muk.uni-hannover.de/trac/wiki/palm).

 ## Build

-There are two versions of PALM tested on ZIH system's `haswell` partition: One is compiled with Intel and the other with GNU compiler suite.
+There are two versions of PALM tested on ZIH system's partition `haswell`: One is compiled with Intel and another with the GNU compiler suite.
 You can use one of the following build workflows and run each of the commands seperately on the console.
 - Replace `<user>` with your ZIH login name (lines 1 and 3)

 More information about the installation process can be found on the [PALM Installation wiki page](http://palm.muk.uni-hannover.de/trac/wiki/doc/install/advanced).